BirdeeHub/make_minesweeper_tutorial/README.md

 It should be challenging, but definitely not impossible, even if you have no previous knowledge of coding.
 You will need to pay close attention.

-(Dont forget to reference back to the opening text file where I explain what you dont understand as it gets reintroduced when necessary!)
+(Dont forget to reference back to the opening text file where I explain what you don't understand yet as it gets reintroduced during the code!)

 Of course, at a certain point you have to DO, rather than read.
 But this will get you to that point.